vcheckzen/LanzouCloudAPI/README.md

 ## Introduction

 Redirect to download server when given lanzoucloud share link, implemented with Flask, python.
-This implementation uses both User-Agent of Android and PC ensuring to get direct link successfully.
+This implementation uses both User-Agent of Android and PC, ensuring to get direct link successfully.

 ## Request Format